 An essential part of our curriculum is the Spiritual, Moral, Social and Cultural education we provide for our children.
 This underpins everything we do and our children grow up to be well behaved, respectful of all faiths, cultures and backgrounds.
 A great emphasis is placed on prayer, reflection and service to others.
 This is reflected in the way children act, work together and help one another.

-Click on the photo gallery for more images of 'The Lion King' and the transformation from rehearsal to production.
+Click on the photo gallery for more images of 'Aladdin' and the transformation from rehearsal to production.